 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-Personal Social Services: Expenditure and Unit Costs, England - 2012-13, Provisional releaseNational statistics
+Personal Social Services: Expenditure and Unit Costs, England - 2012-13, Provisional releaseNational statistics, Official statistics

 - Publication Date:

 - Country, Regions, Councils with Adult Social Services Responsibilities (CASSRs), Local Authorities

 - 01 Apr 2012 to 31 Mar 2013

 This summary provides information about the money spent on adult social care by the social services departments of Councils with Adult Social Services Responsibilities (CASSRs) in England.
 It contains information taken from CASSR administrative systems used to record personal social services expenditure and income.
 The data are used by central government for public accountability, policy monitoring and national accounts, and by local authorities to assess their performance in relation to their peers.

 This report combines provisional data from 152 CASSRs provided via the Personal Social Services: Expenditure and Unit Costs return (PSS-EX1) and relates to the period 1 April 2012 to 31 March 2013.
 Final data for 2012-13 are due to be published in December 2013; since submitting the provisional data underlying this report CASSRs have had an opportunity to update their data in response to validation queries from the Health and Social Care Information Centre which assess the integrity of the data.